GENERAL TERMS AND CONDITIONS WITH CUSTOMER INFORMATION

 4.3 The payment option (s) will be communicated to the customer in the seller's online shop.

 4.5 If the payment method "SOFORT" is selected, the payment will be processed by the payment service provider SOFORT GmbH, Theresienhöhe 12, 80339 Munich (hereinafter "SOFORT").
-In order to be able to pay the invoice amount via "SOFORT", the customer must have an online banking account with PIN / TAN that has been activated for participation in "SOFORT", identify himself accordingly during the payment process and submit the payment instruction to "SOFORT" to confirm.
+In order to be able to pay the invoice amount via "SOFORT", the customer must have an online banking account with PIN / TAN that has been activated for participation in "SOFORT", identify himself accordingly during the payment process and submit the payment order to "SOFORT" to confirm.
 The payment transaction is carried out immediately afterwards by "SOFORT" and the customer's bank account is debited.
 The customer can call up more information on the "SOFORT" payment method on the Internet at https://www.klarna.com/sofort/.

 5) Delivery and shipping conditions

 5.1 The delivery of goods takes place on the dispatch route to the delivery address specified by the customer, unless otherwise agreed.
-When processing the transaction, the delivery address given in the seller's order processing is decisive.
+When processing the transaction, the delivery address specified in the seller's order processing is decisive.
 Deviating from this, when choosing the PayPal payment method, the delivery address stored by the customer at PayPal at the time of payment is decisive.

 Flat rate fees: